 In addition, the kit comes with a moisturizing lotion that includes sunscreen, which is especially important when using strong oxidizers like benzoyl peroxide because of their tendency to induce hypersensitivity to sunlight in your skin.

-With a complete combination of cleansing, exfoliation, and hydration, Neutrogena’s Complete Acne Therapy System is hard to beat for a comprehensive acne treatment program.
+With a complete combination of cleansing, exfoliation, and hydration, Neutrogena’s Complete Acne Therapy System is a fantastic, comprehensive acne treatment program.

 Instead of trying to cobble together your own acne treatment routine, it’s often easier to get a kit that’s got everything you need.